DSidLab/spatial-ir-pipeline/.github/CONTRIBUTING.md

 5. Add any new parameters to `nextflow_schema.json` with help text (via the `nf-core pipelines schema build` tool).
 6. Add sanity checks and validation for all relevant parameters.
 7. Perform local tests to validate that the new code works as expected.
-8. If applicable, add a new test in the `tests` directory.
+8. If applicable, add a new test or update a test in the appropriate `tests` directory.
-9. Update MultiQC config `assets/multiqc_config.yml` so relevant suffixes, file name clean up and module plots are in the appropriate order.
+9. If a MultiQC module was added, update MultiQC config `assets/multiqc_config.yml` so relevant suffixes, file name clean up and module plots are in the appropriate order.
 If applicable, add a [MultiQC](https://https://multiqc.info/) module.
-10. Add a description of the output files and if relevant any appropriate images from the MultiQC report to `docs/output.md`.
+10. Add a description of the output files and if relevant any appropriate images from the MultiQC or Quarto reports to `docs/output.md`.

 ### Default values